 That is the reason why you should optimize your content for search engines (Google, Bing, Yahoo), otherwise you are not going to reach those desired customers – and they might be craving your services.

-How does LOCAL SEO differentiate from regular SEO?
+How does On-Page LOCAL SEO differentiate from regular SEO?

 Local SEO covers various techniques to not only optimize your content or website for search engines, but to optimize it targeting a specific location, so that your site will be addressed for search queries from users in your business’ area.